 - 7 day clicks or 1 day view

-The conversion window that you select above will determine the data Facebook uses to optimise your campaigns towards achieving conversions, so you’ll want to make sure you select the most appropriate option for your business.
+The conversion window that you select above will determine the data Facebook uses to optimize your campaigns towards achieving conversions, so you’ll want to make sure you select the most appropriate option for your business.

 To get a sense of how quickly your customers convert, navigate in Google Analytics to ‘Conversions’, then ‘Multi-Channel Funnels’, and then ‘Time Lag’: